Learning a Language at Harvard!

 Ricky Class of '27

 Hello!
-My name is Ricky and I’m a first-year student thinking of studying statistics on a data science track.
+My name is Ricky, and I’m originally from New Hampshire.
+I’m a sophomore studying statistics on the data science track